nerc-project/nerc-docs/docs/openstack/kubernetes/kubeadm/single-master-clusters-with-kubeadm.md

 control-plane kubernetes cluster using `kubeadm`.
 We are using following setting for this purpose:

-- 1 Linux machines for master, ubuntu-21.04-x86_64, m1.medium flavor with 2vCPU,
+- 1 Linux machine for master, ubuntu-21.04-x86_64, m1.medium flavor with 2vCPU,
 4GB RAM, 10GB storage - also [assign Floating IP](../../create-and-connect-to-the-VM/assign-a-floating-IP.md)
  to the master node.
 - 2 Linux machines for worker, ubuntu-21.04-x86_64, m1.small flavor with 1vCPU,
  2GB RAM, 10GB storage.